scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 ## Overview

 This is a simple bank account application.
 The actions that a user can performed are: create an account, view an account history, deposit funds to an account, withdraw funds from an account, and transfer funds between accounts.
-All actions performed on an account are recorded in Scalar DL, which means that the account history is recorded in a tamper-evident way, similar to how blockchains record blocks.
+All actions performed on an account are recorded in ScalarDL, which means that the account history is recorded in a tamper-evident way, similar to how blockchains record blocks.
 This means that if an account history was altered (either intentionally or not), it is possible to detect this.

 To keep things simple here we are assuming that the bank holds the private key to execute all the contracts (see below for more explanation of how this works).
 This is probably not how you would want to use this bank application in practice.
 In this case a malicious account manager could actually change a user's account history, e.g., by simply recreating it and filling it with false data.
 A more meaningful setup is that the bank owns the private key to deposit to an account, and each user registers a withdrawal and transfer contract using their own private key.
 Then only the bank can move funds into an account, and only users can move funds out of their accounts.